CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A web programming language that can calculate and validate data
+A dynamic weakly typed programming language that performs both backend andd frontend tasks for web, mobile and desktop applications.

 ## Question 8